 Personal Injuries * In contentious business, a Solicitor may not calculate fees or other charges as a percentage or proportion of any award or settlement.

 What is Medical Negligence

 Medical Negligence involves an action made by a medical professional that resulted in an avoidable injury to a patient.

-Medical Negligence can also involve an omission to do something, for example, an appropriate action and consequently an injury has resulted or an existing condition has deteriorated.
+Medical Negligence can also involve an omission to do something and consequently an injury has resulted or an existing condition has deteriorated.

-Anyone pursuing a Medical Negligence action needs to establish a duty of care exists between the parties involved, that poor medical care was carried out and this in turn caused the injury or loss.
+A person pursuing a medical negligence action needs to establish a duty of care exists between the parties involved, that poor medical care was carried out and this in turn caused the injury or loss.

-If the case goes to Court, a person must satisfy a legal test, the balance of probabilities, that the failure of medical skill resulted in the injury that could or should have been avoided.
+The injured party must prove on the balance of probabilities that the failure of medical skill resulted in the injury that could or should have been avoided.

 Examples of Medical Negligence:

 • Failure to diagnose a condition or a misdiagnosis;

 • Failure to refer a patient to another specialist where it was necessary to do so;